machta/Alenka/README.md

 # Alenka
 A Visualisation System for Biosignals

+See the Wiki on GitHub for [build instructions](https://github.com/machta/Alenka/wiki).

 ### Requirments
 * git
 * cmake 3.1 (for Ubuntu 14 download the latest version)